VA Cash-Out Refinance: Unlock Equity & Save Big

 1. How often can you refinance a VA loan?

-There's no limit to how many times you can refinance a VA loan.
-However, each refinance must meet specific criteria.
-This includes a 210-day wait between each refinance.
+There’s no hard limit on the number of times you can refinance a VA loan, but each refinance must meet specific guidelines, including a 210-day waiting period from your last loan’s first payment date.

 2. Can you refinance a VA loan to a conventional loan?